OMDTZ/ODK-Central-WebMap/README.md

 - Tim Geda, timlamec@gmail.com

-The basic idea for this web map originated from https://github.com/OMDTZ/MillsMap , a WFP-funded OMDTZ project that collected milling machine data across Tanzania.
+The basic idea for this web map originated from https://github.com/OMDTZ/MillsMap, a WFP-funded OMDTZ project that collected milling machine data across Tanzania.
+The original Webmap was direnct
 The goal of this web map is to allow users to connect forms from ODK central and be able to visualize the data points and graphs.
 As time passes, the majority of the functionality will be upgraded with the support of the community.

 Roughly, The component, structure and the team task distribution of the map will be as follow